Disclosure: Some links on this page are affiliate links. We may earn a commission if you make a purchase through them, at no additional cost to you.

 1.4 Disable Fast Startup

 As much as Fast Startup boosts your boot process, it’s also not optimal for some applications.
-In fact, users online reported that the Fast Startup setting messed up their NVIDIA Control panel which started crashing or stopped running at all on Windows 10 and 11.
+In fact, users reported that the Fast Startup setting messed up their NVIDIA Control Panel which started crashing or stopped running at all on Windows 10 and 11.

 Disabling Fast Startup takes less than a minute, so here’s how to do it.